kkauder/eic.github.io/_about/howto.md

 ```
 * each MD file can be either
    * the source for the page referenced in the respective dropdown menu entry
-* rendered as a common link to an external resource if there is a **"link"** attribute in the "front matter" section of that file, cf. the code snippet below
+   * provide a common link to an external resource if there is a **"link"** attribute in the "front matter" section of that file, cf. the code snippet below
 ```
 ---
 title: Brookhaven National Lab